ChristianHuff-DEV/reapy/README.md

 ### Watch

-This tep is used to watch a file searching for a a defined string.
-(Works a little like `tail -f`.)
+This step is used to watch a file searching for a defined string.
+(Think of `tail -f | grep`)

 If the message is already present in the file when this step starts it will finish immediately.
-Otherwise the file will be watched until the message is shows up in the file or the timeout is reached.
+Otherwise the file will be watched until the message shows up in the file or the timeout is reached.

 Preferences: